pgsleepy/ultimatexr.io-1/content/docs/programming-guide/architecture-uxrcomponent.md

 ### `UxrAbstractSingleton<T>` and `UxrSingleton<T>`

-These will be covered in the [next](/docs/programming-guide/architecture-singletons) section.
+These singleton components will be covered in the [next](/docs/programming-guide/architecture-singletons) section.

 ## Relevant Properties